Information theory for dimensionality reduction in dynamical systems: Comparison of various dimensionality reduction methods

 DMD in its original formulation assumes that the Koopman operator linearly evolves the observed state variable.
 However, the true Koopman operator evolves arbitrary non-linear functions of the state variable forward in time.
 DMD has therefore been extended to account for non-linear functions through ``extended DMD'', or eDMD \cite{williams2015}. eDMD augments the state vector with non-linear transformations of the state.
 As an example, a state vector $[-\vec{x}-]$ may be replaced by monomials $[-\vec{x}-,-\vec{x}^2-,-\vec{x}^3-]$ (where here we understand exponentiation as element-wise).
 Other approaches also exist, such as augmenting the state vector by several time-delayed state vectors \cite{brunton2017}.
 Rather than constructing the full $d \times d$ matrix, where $d$ is the dimension of the (possibly augmented) state, one can directly construct a low-rank approximation of $K$ by computing the reduced-rank singular value decomposition (SVD) of the matrix $K$ from the SVDs of $\mathbf{X}_{t}$ and $\mathbf{X}_{t+\Delta t}$.

-The primary limitation of DMD compared to VIB is the requirement that one first selects a suitable set of non-linear terms to account for potential non-linear eigenfunctions of the Koopman operator; it is unclear how to choose this set of functions in a generic setting.
+Similar to PCA, DMD is primarily limited in its assumption of linear dynamics.
+In some cases this can be resolved with eDMD, which requires that one identifies a suitable set of non-linear terms to account for potential non-linear eigenfunctions of the Koopman operator.
+It is unclear how to choose this set of functions in a generic setting, which constitutes the biggest disadvantage to VIB.
+The features for eDMD must be hand-selected, which in some cases may defeat the purpose of using it as a feature-learning tool.
+VIB is not subject to this restriction, and can learn relevant features directly from the data.